-- 1. Launch Lantronix Provisioning Manager - 2.
-If this is the first time you have launched Lantronix Provisioning Manager, you may need to proceed through an initial setup. - 3.
-Locate the G520 series gateway in the device list.
+- 1. Launch Lantronix Provisioning Manager. - 2.
+If this is the first time you have launched Lantronix Provisioning Manager, you may need to proceed through an initial setup. - Locate the X300 series gateway in the device list.
 The device's firmware version, serial number, IP address, and MAC address will be shown.
 Additional information can be obtained by clicking the three dot menu and clicking Get Device Info. - 4.
-In order to perform operations on the G520 series gateway such as upgrading the firmware, updating the configuration, or uploading to the file system, click the checkbox next to the device and select the appropriate operation from the menu.
+In order to perform operations on the X300 series gateway such as upgrading the firmware, updating the configuration, or uploading to the file system, click the checkbox next to the device and select an operation at the top.